p-stachyra/p-stachyra.github.io/_posts/2024-02-25-ASR-Whisper-Translator.md

 audio_sample = whisper.load_audio(AUDIO)
 ```

 Similarly, as before, we can get a sample's Mel-spectrogram, however, this time it is fit to the expected inputs of the Whisper model.
-Nevertheless, it is interesting to see what the model is operating on to extract features such as the detected language.
+Nevertheless, it is interesting to see what the model is operating on to pre-process the features, such as the detected language.

 ```python